cjun01/Batch_KASP/README_V1.2.md

 - marker rows use only supported SNP or simple indel formats
 - the REF allele truly matches the FASTA for indels
 - the background VCF or CSV is not so dense that nearly all primer candidates overlap another variant
+- if the locus has unavoidable shared non-target variants in both `A1` and `A2`, consider whether you want to enable the flagged tolerance mode
 - `--include_fallback` is off by default

 ### `Output rows written: 0`